Should Video Games Be Considered a Sport? Yes! Here's Why...

 I mean, you wouldn’t draw one single picture and call yourself an artist, or sing one song and consider yourself a vocalist.

-To become a professional gamer, one must practice and dedicate time, daily even, to their craft.
-The more skilled one becomes, the more like sports video games become.
+To become a professional gamer, one must practice and dedicate daily time to their craft.
+The more skilled a player becomes, the more like traditional sports video games start to feel.
+And it’s not just about playing more games—training involves multiple factors, including:

 6. College scholarships